scottcorgan/series/README.md

 ## series

 The instance value returned from calling `Series()` is both a function and an object.
-The object is the instance and the function returns the series sequence.
+The object is the instance and the function returns the series chain.

 `series()` supports the follow as initial values to start the series: